zplayads/API-Document-for-publishers/check_list_en.md

 - `close_playable_ads` method will be invoked when ad is closed, please close the WKWebView in `handlePlayablePageMessage:`

-> **Please confirm that whether you support install event and click event in part 3,4.
+> **Please confirm that whether you support install event and click event.
 If you support these two events, please set `support_function` to 2 when you request, otherwise set 1.**

+**What's the difference for your work when you support these 2 events or not?**

+- If you support these 2 events, you need not to add close button on HTML of ZPLAY Ads, besides you will get higher eCPM because you support our install event so that we can open the store within your app.
+- If you not support these 2 events, you need add close button on HTML of ZPLAY Ads and you may get lower eCPM than you support our events.
+This is because opening the store in outside of your app is a bad user experience.

+## 4. request when the unit_type is native

+Please make sure that "play game without downloading" which is a image object that its type is 4 button is included in request.